How To Prevent Sexual Harassment in the Workplace

 - Include guidelines for how to report sexual harassment.

-- Include a complaint procedure and a procedure for management personnel’s response to the complaints.
+- Include procedures for employee complaints and management personnel’s response to the complaints.

 Consider taking these actions to prevent sexual harassment:

 - Provide employees with at least two separate resources for reporting sexual harassment complaints.
 This protects the employer in case the alleged harasser is the employee’s direct supervisor.

 - Designate a female and male staff member from Human Resources to receive sexual harassment claims, preferably individuals with experience in dealing with discrimination and harassment.